/**** JS For Blog TOC ****/

 We can't do everything at once, but we can do something at once.

-• Multi-factor authentication
+- Multi-factor authentication

-• Salting and hashing
+- Salting and hashing

-• CORS protections
+- CORS protections

-• Access controls hardening
+- Access control hardening

-• Etc, etc, etc...
+- Etc, etc, etc...

 That's why my tean gives you application security discovery calls, because they can help you understand the different trade-offs you might need to make and how to stay secure despite not being able to protect against every attack vector.

-There are many types of scanners, which all work differently, so, choose one that's right for your needs.
-The two types of web application security tools that you must have are:
+The two types of application security tools that you must have are:

-• Static code scanning (SAST): static scanners integrate with your GIT repository and scan your codebase line-by-line to see if known vulnerable code eixsts.
+- Static code scanning (SAST): static scanners integrate with your GIT repository and scan your codebase line-by-line to see if known vulnerable code eixsts.

-A penetration test is where you let a team of highly trained and certified penetration testers go to work for you.
+An application penetration test is where you let a team of highly trained and certified penetration testers go to work for you.
 Previous experience working in-house for your industry will enable them to quickly move from scanning to assessing, and then to exploiting vulnerabilities so that they can validate the effectiveness of your app's security controls.

 This type of security audit will help you assess the ways the app and backend systems are vulnerable to attack and how that can lead to a break in.

 As you can see, software security today is not as easy as it once was.
-You need multiple layers of security features, each addressing different best practice areas of web application security controls.
+You need multiple layers of security features, each addressing different best practice areas of application security controls.